 The flowering of this plant can be random, depending on the age and location of the plant.
 Most of the time Aeonium Kiwi can flower in late winter-early spring.
 A cone of yellow flowers will grow out of the centre of the rosette.
 The flowers last for approximately a month then the rosette will die.
 The flower spike, including the rosette it is shooting out off can be cut down completely.
 It is unlikely the whole plant will die when flowers appear, only the rosettes that have flowered.

 Aeonium Kiwi easily propagates by cuttings.
-It is unlikely to grow from leaf or seed.
+It is unlikely to grow from leaf and may be possible to propagate from seed.

 The best time to propagate is in early spring.
 As with most Aeoniums, Aeonium Kiwi is a summer dormant plant and difficult to propagate during the summer months.